How does Vit2go IMMUNITY work?

-IMMUNITY from Vit2go is a refreshing beverage powder with high doses of vitamins, minerals, amino acids and other good nutrients.
+IMMUNITY is a refreshing beverage powder with high doses of vitamins, minerals, amino acids and other good nutrients.
 With natural orange and ginger extract, this drink is perfectly balanced, so it can boost your immune system and prevent a lack of nutritional substances.

 Daily life is full of challenges and threats which can weaken our bodies.
 Stress, lack of sleep, poor nutrition, bacteria and viruses are just a few of the threats to our body’s defenses.

-This multi-vitamin beverage powder contains high doses of Vitamin C (500 mg per sachet) which for example immediately counteract a cold just beginning to develop by supporting the work of the immune system.
+This beverage powder contains high doses of Vitamin C (500 mg per sachet) which for example immediately counteract a cold just beginning to develop by supporting the work of the immune system.
 So that all defense mechanisms function properly, the body needs further nutritional substances which in IMMUNITY from Vit2go are perfectly tailored to one another.
 Zinc, also included, is necessary so that the body can better absorb vitamin C.

 With IMMUNITY, you won’t have to worry about viruses, bacteria or colds anymore and can live your live to the fullest.